favonia/cloudflare-ddns/docs/designs/guides/testing-boundaries.markdown

 3. `export_test.go` only when the first two options would make the test materially worse

 This keeps test structure predictable and prevents accidental growth of test-only escape hatches across packages.

+## Assertions in Handlers and Callbacks

+Use safe assertion flow inside HTTP handlers, goroutines, and similar callback contexts.

+- do not use `require` there
+- use `assert` instead
+- when the callback cannot continue after a failed check, write the assertion as explicit control flow such as `if !assert... { return }`

+This rule exists because `require` uses `FailNow`, which `testifylint` rejects in those callback contexts.